-Transform Our Real Estate Platform.
+• Transform Our Real Estate Platform.
 We believe we have an opportunity to significantly increase our sales by transforming our real estate platform from our existing retail footprint to a portfolio focused on Full Line Design Galleries.
 Our Full Line Design Galleries are sized based on the market potential and the size of our assortment.
-We currently have four Full Line Design Galleries that average approximately 23,400 selling square feet, more than three times the size of our average Gallery.
+We currently have five Full Line Design Galleries that average approximately 21,600 selling square feet, more than three times the size of our average Gallery.
 We have found that we experience higher sales across all of our channels when we showcase more of our assortment.
 We have identified approximately 50 key metropolitan markets where we can open new Full Line Design Galleries in iconic or high-profile locations that are representative of our luxury brand positioning.

-We opened our first four Full Line Design Galleries in Los Angeles in June 2011, Houston in November 2011, Scottsdale in November 2012 and Boston in April 2013.
+We opened our first five Full Line Design Galleries in Los Angeles in June 2011, Houston in November 2011, Scottsdale in November 2012 and Boston and Indianapolis, both in April 2013.
 In the Los Angeles and Houston markets, store demand increased by approximately 90% and 60%, respectively, and direct demand increased by approximately 30% and 45%, respectively, in the first full year of operations of those Full Line Design Galleries.
-In the Scottsdale market, we experienced an approximate 80% increase in store demand and an approximate 75% increase in direct demand during the months from the store's opening in November 2012 through the end of fiscal 2012.
+In the Scottsdale market, we experienced a greater than 85% increase in store demand and a greater than 60% increase in direct demand during the months from the store's opening in November 2012 through the end of the first quarter of fiscal 2013.

 - Expand Our Offering and Increase Our Market Share.
-We believe we have a significant opportunity to increase our market share by: - Growing our merchandise assortment and introducing new products and categories, including current initiatives in furniture, rugs, lighting, tableware, children's furnishings and decorative accessories; - · Expanding our service offerings, including interior design, product customization and gift registry services; and - Exploring and testing new business opportunities complementary to our core business that leverage our defining strengths of taste, style and innovation, such as the planned launch of our Contemporary Art business. - Increase Brand Awareness.
+We believe we have a significant opportunity to increase our market share by: - Growing our merchandise assortment and introducing new products and categories, including current initiatives in furniture, rugs, lighting, tableware, children's furnishings and decorative accessories; - · Expanding our service offerings, including interior design, product customization and gift registry services; and - Exploring and testing new business opportunities complementary to our core business that leverage our defining strengths of taste, style and innovation, such as the recent launch of our Contemporary Art business. - Increase Brand Awareness.
 We will continue to increase our brand awareness and customer loyalty through our real estate transformation, our circulation strategy, our digital marketing initiatives, and our increased advertising and public relations efforts. - Pursue International Expansion.
 We plan to strategically expand our business into select countries outside of the United States and Canada over the next several years.
 We believe that our luxury brand positioning and unique aesthetic will have strong international appeal.

-• Increase Operating Margins.
+Increase Operating Margins.
 We have the opportunity to continue to improve our operating margins by leveraging our fixed occupancy costs and scalable infrastructure.